sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 ### 24:00

 We had a very nice dinner and then some drinks in the hotel.
-I learned about whay is happening in Saarbrücken concernig GPU and FPGA generated code from functional programs for example, while exchanging at the same time epistemic puzzles.
+I learned about what is happening in Saarbrücken concernig GPU and FPGA generated code from functional programs for example, while exchanging at the same time epistemic puzzles.